 Lobo Natural Gas Gathering and Processing Facilities.
 The Lobo facilities are part of our Delaware Basin JV and are supported by long-term contracts.
 We are constructing an additional expansion of the Lobo II processing facility, which will increase capacity by 15 MMcf/d and is expected to be completed during the first half of 2018.
 We are also expanding our gas processing capacity at our Lobo facilities by 200 MMcf/d through the construction of the Lobo III cryogenic gas processing plant, which is expected to be operational around the second half of 2018.

 Non-GAAP Financial Measures

-We include the following non-GAAP financial measures: Adjusted earnings before interest, taxes, depreciation and amortization ("adjusted EBITDA"), distributable cash flow available to common unitholders ("distributable cash flow"), and gross operating margin.
+We include the following non-GAAP financial measures: cash available for distribution and gross operating margin.